Tiling by Near Coincidence: Generating a Tiling Using the Near-Coincidence Method

 The near-coincidence construction begins, as shown in Fig.~\ref{fig:moire}, by superimposing two identical periodic tilings, or point sets, and then rotating or scaling one with respect to the other.
 Figure~\ref{fig:steps-a} provides a zoomed-in view of Fig.~\ref{fig:moire a}, for the case of two square lattices rotated by $45^\circ$, which produces a point set with octagonal symmetry.
 Two colors---blue and red---are used to distinguish between the two layers, where the bottom-leftmost point shown is the single point of perfect coincidence about which the rotation is performed.
 The resulting bilayer contains numerous red--blue pairs that lie close to one another.
 We refer to such pairs as \emph{sites of near coincidence}, and it is precisely these pairs that provide the basis for generating a quasiperiodic tiling, which in this case is expected to be octagonal.

 The guiding principle is straightforward.
 Pairs of points that lie closer together are more likely to contribute a vertex to the tiling, whereas more widely separated pairs are less likely to do so.
-The task, therefore, is (A) to define a systematic criterion for deciding which near-coincidence sites are accepted, mapping them consistently into a point set of potential tiling-vertices that satisfy the Delone conditions; (B) to connect these points with appropriately chosen edges; and finally (C) to perform local cleaning, removing excess points or crossed edges according to simple local rules, in order to obtain a proper tiling.
+The task, therefore, is (A) to define a systematic criterion for deciding which near-coincidence sites are accepted, mapping them consistently into a point set of potential tiling-vertices that satisfy the Delone conditions; (B) to connect these points with appropriately chosen edges; and finally (C) to perform local cleaning, removing excess points or crossed edges according to simple local rules, in order to obtain a proper tiling~\footnote{We note that the latter two steps appear in other tiling constructions, most commonly when one starts with a smooth quasiperiodic field and then identifies a discrete tiling by (A) selecting maxima as potential vertices; (B) connecting them with edges; and (C) resolving local ambiguities.
+See, for example,~ \cite{Barak05,Jagannathan13,*Mace16,Archer22}.}.